mrwttldl/mrwttldl/README.md

 ### Hello world! 🙋🏻‍♀️
-My name is Merve Tatlıdil, I am a computer engineer.
+My name is Merve Tatlıdil, I am a Computer Engineer.
+I'm a Data Science master student at Özyeğin University.

 ## 👩🏻‍💻 I'm currently working on